smansu4/vue3-course/README.md

 ### 3. Image Gallery with Favorites
 A image gallary app that allows the user to add images and mark them as favorites.

-To add images to the gallary:
+To add images to the gallery:
 1. go to: `https://unsplash.com/`
 2. serch an image to upload
 3. left click the image and select `Copy Image Address`

+Clicking on the photo will remove photo from the library.

 * Related docs:
     * Message Handling: https://vuejs.org/guide/essentials/event-handling